 The core functionality of AI vision models centers on two primary architectural approaches:

 Convolutional Neural Networks (CNNs) process images through layers of filters that detect increasingly complex features, starting with edges and textures and building up to complete objects.
-CNNs excel at spatial pattern recognition and have been the foundation of computer vision for over a decade.
+CNNs have dominated computer vision since AlexNet won ImageNet in 2012.
+They're computationally efficient, work well with limited data, and the inductive bias of local connectivity matches how visual information works in the real world.

 The following table compares these fundamental architectural approaches: